Custom Microsoft® Word and Excel Templates

 From Excel something like this:

-Note that above FEATURED you have categories — Business and so on — from each of which you can select a template to download from the web.
+Note that at the top of the panel you have categories — Business, Cards and so on — from each of which you can select a template to download from the web.

 Searching the web from your browser for “free excel templates” or “free word templates” will give you plenty of leads.
 You’ll need to be very picky about which ones you choose, and obsessively thorough in testing them before you and other users rely on them in your business.